Metal movement in forming armour

 A greave is a nice illustration of the concept.
 The simple form is a curled piece of metal with edges that allow it to fit onto the shin.
-Then people flair the bottom a little and dish the sides some and it gets a little better.
+Then people flare the bottom a little and dish the sides some and it gets a little better.
 After that people start trying to copy real pieces, or the shape of the lower leg and things get interesting.
 The desired shape is, in no way, a flat piece of metal that is curled up.
 The shape you really want is a lot more complicated, and a lot more interesting.
 It flows with the body.
+It follows the form of the leg, but often attempting to improve on the basic shape - to idealize the form while still allowing the wearer to move comfortably while being protected.

+This shows a little experiment I did to see how I might use drawing instead of raising to make a greave.
 This was done cold from mild steel as an experiment.
 From my experience, annealed 1050 works similarly at this stage of processing.
 I am pretty sure I started with a piece of nominal 16g.
 This is thicker than people use for greaves, but the whole process is based on thinning, so I wanted to be sure to have enough material.
 Hammering and grinding and it will get thinner.
+I used a power hammer to start the process, but that is just because I had one.
+I have done the same process by hand.
+It took longer and I didn't lay out the pattern for intentional thinning of the top and bottom because that would just have added work.
+With a power hammer, this doesn't add much time and it was fun.

 Click an image to see a larger view of it.